ana-e-uk/mapmetadata/README.md

     * --geometry: 'point' if coordinates are in rows or 'linestring' if coordinates are in linestring object
     * --lat: latitude column name or index of latitude coordinate (0 or 1)
     * --long: longitude column name or index of longitude coordinate (0 or 1)
+    * --output: optional directory path of the output file

 2. Data is standardized to have the same column names: **traj_id, latitude, longitude, timestamp**, be in a trajectory point format, where each row is a point in a trajectory, and are all saved as a .csv file.